ryandem1/minesweeper-async/README.md

 ### Scoring
 Because of the imperfect nature of all of this, our answers might not be perfect.
 The idea is that you will have to balance out accuracy for performance.
+The goal of this scoring is to be scalable to various board sizes.
 Here is the score breakdown:

 | Action                     | Point Value                                                   | Description                                                                                                             |
 |----------------------------|---------------------------------------------------------------|-------------------------------------------------------------------------------------------------------------------------|